 A good way to hook an eel is through the mouth, and out the bottom of the chin.

 Eels do not need to be kept in water.
 They will stay alive for some time if you just keep them cool.
-If you keep them cold, they do not squirm and twist as much as you put them on the hook.
+Also If you keep them cool, they do not squirm and twist as much as you put them on the hook.

 Blueback Herring